winitzki/scall/tutorial/programming_dhall.md

 We will now enumerate all those ways.
 The result is a set of standard combinators that create larger (contra)functors from smaller ones.

-All the combinators preserve functor laws; the created new functor instances are automatically lawful.
+All the combinators preserve functor laws; the created new functor evidence values are automatically lawful.
 This is proved in "The Science of Functional Programming", Chapter 6.
 We will only give the Dhall code for the combinators.